mturquette/mturquette.github.com/_posts/2015-04-21-endless-disappointment.md

 that focuses equally on both sides of the coin.
 I also hope that they target users at the lower end of the economic scale and in more rural locales because those are such interesting problems to solve.
-And most of all I hope that they succeed in their efforts connect the rest of the world.
+And most of all I hope that they succeed in their efforts to connect the rest of the world.

 Please [check it
 out](https://www.kickstarter.com/projects/1381437927/endless-computers)